 If you want to save money fast, you need a plan.
 It’s about time you had one, isn’t it?
-Get step by step guidance with a 14-day free trial of Financial Peace University.
-This is the proven plan that has helped nearly 6 million people take control of their money and spending habits.
+Get step by step guidance with a free trial of Ramsey+.
+This contains the proven plan that has helped nearly 6 million people take control of their money and spending habits.

 About Rachel Cruze